andrepitombeira/ember-examples/README.md

 - Chart is based on this tutorial - http://slid.es/samselikoff/ember-and-d3-sep-2013
 - Ember101 is based on this tutorial - http://ember101.com/
 - Ember.js Beginners Tutorial is based on this tutorial - http://www.williamhart.info/an-emberjs-beginners-tutorial.html
+- User Crud is based on this turorial - http://coding.smashingmagazine.com/2013/11/07/an-in-depth-introduction-to-ember-js/